Karen Weekly

 Karen Weekly is an American softball coach who is the current head coach at Tennessee.
 Weekly has previously been the co-head softball coach at Chattanooga from 1997–2001.
 She served as an assistant at both Chattanooga (1995–1996) and Pacific Lutheran (1987–1994).
+Weekly served as co-head coach at Tennessee along with her husband, Ralph Weekly, from 2002 through 2021 before her husband’s retirement.

 Early life and education

 Weekly attended college at Pacific Lutheran University, where she played softball from 1985 to 1987.
 She earned her juris doctor degree from University of Washington School of Law in 1990.